ringo-framework/ringo/README.rst

-ringo
+Ringo
 =====

-`Ringo` wants to be a small python web application which can be used as boilerplate code for larger projects.
+`Ringo` is a small Python based high level web application framework build with Pyramid .
+It provides basic functionality which is often used in modern web applications.
 Currently ringo is highly experimental and not meant for others to use!

 Getting Started